oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/object-storage/object-storage.md

 ## Introduction

-This lab walks you through the steps to organize an image library in OCI Object Storage and upload X-Ray images to the the library.
+This lab walks you through the steps to organize an image library in Object Storage and to upload X-Ray images to the this image library.

-Estimated Time: 20 minutes
+Estimated Time: 60 minutes

 ### About OCI Object Storage

-The Oracle Cloud Infrastructure Object Storage service is an internet-scale, high-performance storage platform that offers reliable and cost-efficient data durability.
+OCI Object Storage service is an internet-scale, high-performance storage platform that offers reliable and cost-efficient data durability.
 The Object Storage service can store an unlimited amount of unstructured data of any content type, including analytic data and rich content, like images and videos.

 ### Objectives

 In this lab, you will:

-* Create a new bucket
+* Create a new bucket within Object Storage
 * Set bucket visibility
 * Setup required folder structure
 * Load images